vwhwang/csv-practice/README.md

 # CSV & Enumerables Practice

 In this exercise you are asked to process a CSV file with Olympic Games data.
 This exercise has two parts.
-The first allowing you to practice reading in data from a CSV file, processing it and writing the results back to a file.
+In the first part you will practice reading in data from a CSV file, processing it and writing the results back to a file.
 The second involves using Enumerable methods to manipulate the data from the file.

 ## Part 1: